 To view the report of different devices, click on the desktop icon present at the bottom of the heatmap report viewer.
 As soon as you click on this icon, the options to view the report in the mobile view and the tablet view appears.

-you download the heatmap report of a page periodically for historic
+that you download the heatmap report of a page periodically for

-snapshots of the report.
-This is especially useful before making any
+historic snapshots of the report.
+This is especially useful before

 Viewing Report for Different Types of Heatmap